Signed in as:

 As part of the Ministry Outreach with St. Miriam's Church and the Ecumenical Order of Charity, and thanks to generous donations from our benefactors, we have been able to offer emotional, material and spiritual support to many who are hungry & needy in our midst for several years now.

 Over the past several months, our ministry has provided assistance with food, medical, housing and other living expenses to folks in our local area who have found themselves struggling during these most difficult and trying times.
 We have been able to assist families with having groceries delivered to their homes, we helped a family with a mortgage payment, we made it possible for one individual, who had no health insurance, keep an appointment with their medical specialist and we assisted another individual with procuring a phone to keep them connected to their loved ones!
-This past Thanksgiving holiday, Bethlehem House Ministries was able to warm the homes of 7 families with turkeys and all the fixings.
+During this holiday season, Bethlehem House Ministries was able to warm the homes of several families with turkeys and all the fixings along with Christmas gifts for their children.

 Our "It Takes a Village to Raise a Child" Project also provides food, shelter, clothing, medicine, emergency funds, education as well as other services and opportunities to young people in Africa that we have sponsored, "adopted," and have taken under our wings since 2019.